JavaScript is required

 Okay, but here's where the immersion people are totally right.
 You cannot become proficient in a foreign language by only studying grammar.
 It's literally impossible.

 Think about it this way.
 You could memorize every grammar rule in French.
-Know all the verb conjugations, understand the subjunctive, master the gender of every noun.
+Know all the verb conjugations, understand the subjunctive, and master the gender of every noun.
 But if you've never actually listened to native speakers having real conversations, you're going to be completely lost the first time someone speaks to you at normal speed.

 Immersion gives you things that grammar study simply cannot provide.
 You learn natural word order, common phrases that don't follow the "rules", how people actually talk versus how textbooks say they talk.
 You develop an intuition for what sounds right.

-When you immerse yourself in content, you're also learning vocabulary in context.
 Instead of memorizing that "run" can mean to jog, to operate something, to flow, and about fifty other things, you encounter each usage naturally.
 Your brain starts to understand the nuances without needing explicit explanation.

-Plus, immersion is how you actually get good at understanding native speakers.
 Real people don't talk like Duolingo exercises.
 They mumble, use slang, speak fast, cut off their sentences halfway through.
 The only way to get comfortable with real language is to expose yourself to tons of it.

 I tried to learn Spanish in high school through pure grammar study.
 Got good grades, understood all the rules.
 Then I went to Mexico and could barely order food because real conversations didn't sound anything like the slow, careful Spanish from my textbooks.
 That was a pretty humbling experience.